EttusResearch/uhd/host/docs/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Setup the library path (Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Make sure that libuhd.so is in your LD_LIBRARY_PATH or add it to /etc/ld.so.conf and make sure to run:
+Make sure that libuhd.so is in your LD_LIBRARY_PATH, or add it to /etc/ld.so.conf and make sure to run:
 ::